 Calorie Wise is a free scheme in Northern Ireland to help catering businesses display calorie information on menus.
 This allows customers to have the information they need to make healthier choices when eating out.

-We provide a free, online tool called MenuCal which helps businesses to calculate the energy value of food, in both kilojoules and kilocalories.
+The Food Standards Agency provides a free, online tool called MenuCal which helps businesses to calculate the energy value of food, in both kilojoules and kilocalories.
 The MenuCal tool also assists businesses to manage allergen information.

 Published: 9 November 2020